 Could India become an Inclusive Knowledge Society?

-This question is discussed by Srirang Jha, Apeejay School of Management (Delhi) in the recent issue of the Review of Knowledge Management.
+This question is discussed by Srirang Jha, Apeejay School of Management (Delhi) in the Review of Knowledge Management.

 He says that the approach and model of developing Knowledge Society in the country is “fundamentally” flawed.
 While the Planning Commission (Indian Government) already set up a task force in 2000 to transform the country into a knowledge super-power, few of the agenda items have been turned into action.
 In 2005, another commission, the National Knowledge Commission was launched to develop a road map for knowledge society development in the country which resulted in 300 recommendations in 27 focus areas. http://knowledgecommission.gov.in